yassinebenaid/prompts/README.md

 ### Password Input

-The password input api is just normal input but with `Secret` option set to `true` ,
+The password input api is just normal input but with `Secure` option set to `true` ,

 - usage: